nashville-software-school/client-side-mastery/book-1-the-novice/chapters/BASIC_EVENTS.md

     </body>
     ```
 1. Create another JavaScript module in the directory named `dialogs.js`.
 This module's Single Responsibility will be to manage the showing and hiding of the dialog windows in the application.
 1. Place this code at the top of the `dialogs.js` module.
 This code requires no modification for now.
+The function `initializeDetailButtonEvents` has the Single Responsbility of defining event listeners that will be responding to the action of a user clicking on the buttons in the application.
     ```js
+    const initializeDetailButtonEvents = () => {
+        // CAN'T TOUCH THIS - START
         const allCloseButtons = document.querySelectorAll(".button--close")

         for (const btn of allCloseButtons) {
             btn.addEventListener(
                 "click",
                 theEvent => {
                     const dialogElement = theEvent.target.parentNode
                     dialogElement.close()
                 }
             )
         }
-    ```
-1. Create a function in `dialogs.js` whose Single Responsbility is to define event listeners who will be responding the the action of a user clicking on one of the detail buttons.
-    ```js
-    const initializeDetailButtonEvents = () => {
+        // CAN'T TOUCH THIS - END

+        // You will be writing code below this line

     }
     ```
-1. Add one of these for every fish that you create.
+1. In the code below, you have been provided with the first event listener.
+When the user clicks on the "Details" button underneath Bart's image, it will show the dialog element you created for Bart in the HTML above.
+Add one of these for every fish that you created.
 Replace the CSS selectors in both locations, but nothing else needs to change.
-Here's the first event listner.
-When the user clicks on the "Details" button underneath Bart's image, it will show the dialog element you created for Bart in the HTML above.
     ```js
     const initializeDetailButtonEvents = () => {
+        // CAN'T TOUCH THIS - START
+        const allCloseButtons = document.querySelectorAll(".button--close")

+        for (const btn of allCloseButtons) {
+            btn.addEventListener(
+                "click",
+                theEvent => {
+                    const dialogElement = theEvent.target.parentNode
+                    dialogElement.close()
+                }
+            )
+        }
+        // CAN'T TOUCH THIS - END

+        // You will be writing code below this line

         // Show Bart's details when the button is clicked document.querySelector("#button--bart").addEventListener(